oakfr/applied-science-handbook/growing-people/first-90-days-lead.md

 - Build career paths
 - Run efficient 1-1 meetings
 - Take some time off

-At some point in a scientist’s career, the opportunity shows up to take on a team leadership position.
-This role is not for everyone.
-Therefore, it is useful for people to get a sense of what the role is about and how to be successful at it.

-This chapter aims at helping you get started and being the best possible team lead from day one.
-One of the main novelties that you will encounter as a lead is about people management.
-I, therefore, focus on this aspect here and assume that you will be handling the technical side of things well -- like you've been doing so far!

 ## Build and repeat the vision